Samsung/ErrorSanitizer/README.md

 `_OPTIONAL_SAMPLE_BINARY_DATA_` - data for tested application.
 For example filepath for cat binary "/etc/passwd"

-ErrorSanitizer in it\`s constructor reads this data from the input file / STDIN and passes only `_OPTIONAL_SAMPLE_BINARY_DATA_` to the application.
+ErrorSanitizer in it's constructor reads this data from the input file / STDIN and passes only `_OPTIONAL_SAMPLE_BINARY_DATA_` to the application.
 When the map is provided as file, ErrorSanitizer creates a new file with only `_OPTIONAL_SAMPLE_BINARY_DATA_`.
 The newly created file resides in the same path but the file extension is changed from ".cur_input" to ".esn_input".